What is Probate UK and When is it Needed?

 You can distribute the estate after paying all the outstanding debts and taxes.
 Thus, you should then:

 After distributing the estate you can prepare the estate accounts.
-The accounts need approving and signing by yourself and by the main beneficiaries in the will.
+The accounts need approval and signing by yourself and by the main beneficiaries in the will.

 Note: In some cases, inherited assets can generate income for the beneficiaries.
-If so, they may need to pay Income Tax on the income.
+If so, they might need to pay Income Tax on the income.

-It is not uncommon for there to be a dispute over who can apply for a grant of representation.
-Someone might also be disputing whether a will actually exists.
+It is not uncommon to have a dispute over who can apply for a grant of representation.
+So for example, someone may be disputing whether a will actually exists.

 The caveat must get entered at any Probate Registry, but they do not offer legal advice.
 You will need to write to them or visit them in person and include: